armin-pfaeffle/sass-autocompile/README.md

     #### Filename pattern for 'nested' compiled files
     #### Filename pattern for 'expanded' compiled files

-    With this options you can define a filename pattern for the output file of each output style.
+    With this options you can define a filename pattern for the output filename of each output style, include a relative or absolute output path.

     You can use `$1` and `$2` as placerholder for the original basename respectively the file extension.
-For example: When you compile `Foo.sass` and you define `$1.minified.$2.css` as out paramter, the resulting filename will be `Foo.minified.sass.css`.
+Furthermore you can add a relative or an absolute path where compiled files are stored to.
+For example: When you compile `Foo.sass` and have `..\css\$1.minified.$2.css` as filename pattern, the resulting filename will be `Foo.minified.sass.css` and is stored in the relative path `..\css\`.
+Alternatively you can use absolute paths.

     *Default (compressed):* `$1.min.css`
     *Default (compact):* `$1.compact.css`